1958–59 North Dakota Fighting Sioux men's ice hockey season: Season

 North Dakota headed to the eastern time zone for the first time all season to take on Tri-State League champion St. Lawrence.
 The Saints battled the Fighting Sioux to a 3-3 tie after regulation and were hoping to head to their first National Title in their fourth appearance but a goal by UND's Guy LaFrance sent the Fighting Sioux back to the championship game.
 In the other semifinal Michigan State dropped Boston College by an identical 4–3 score, though they didn't require extra time.
-In the fifth meeting that season the Spartans opened the scoring in a close-checking first period, ending with a one-goal advantage due to an Ed Pollesel marker.
+In the fifth meeting that season, the Spartans opened the scoring in a close-checking first period, ending with a one-goal advantage due to an Ed Pollesel marker.
 In the second period North Dakota found their legs and completely took the game over, outshooting MSU 17–4 and outscoring their opponent 3–0.
 Once the third period began the pendulum swung completely in the other direction and it was Sparty's turn to take over, scoring twice in the final twelve minutes of play to tie the game and send the national championship into overtime.
 North Dakota hadn't lost an overtime game in over two years and head coach Bob May confessed to being nervous about that statistic.
 His team may have picked up on that because they didn't record a shot for more than four minutes but when they did they made it count and Reg Morelli scored to give the Fighting Sioux their first national title.

 Morelli was awarded the tournament MOP and was joined by Ed Thomlinson on the All-Tournament first team while Ralph Lyndon and Joe Poole appeared on the second team.

 Bill Steenson was the only player on the team to find his way onto the AHCA All-American West Team and while Bob May received a great deal of support for the Spencer Penrose Award the trophy went to Harry Cleverly.

-After the season May left the team to coach minor professional hockey for a year before entering dental school.
-The team was not left in the lurch, however, as assistant coach Barry Thorndycraft took over the reigns.
+After the season, May left the team to coach minor professional hockey for a year before entering dental school.
+The team was not left in the lurch, however, as assistant coach Barry Thorndycraft took over the reins.